tdsmale/tdsmale.github.io/Jungian.md

 #### EII / INFP / INFj / Seelie (Shadow: Provocateur).
 Blessed Fairy.
 Finding good fortune.
+Sees the best in all things, promoting a more friendly and altruistic habitat to benefit from.
 - Natural: Faith.
 Naturally emphasises good-faith relations.
 - Constructive: Experimentation.
 Finds it constructive to adopt seemingly useless things.
 - Obligation: Defence.
 Feels obligated to try and emphasise defensive structural rationales.